roryl23/roryl23/README.md

 - Numerical computation
 - Applied software engineering

-Currently working on an open source security camera system: https://github.com/rory-linehan/osss
+Currently working on an open source security camera system, with instructions to build from start to finish.